Preferencing Trainee Pharmacist Programmes

 No Preference: All of the programmes will initially sit in this category.
 This will mean that you are willing to accept any of these programmes should you not be successful in being offered any of your positively preferenced programmes.
 They will not be offered to you in any set order as they are not ranked in this section.
 If there are programmes which you are most interested in, you are advised to rank these within the Preference category.

 Not Wanted: This is the category you should move all of the programmes you are not willing to accept.
 You will never be made an offer to any of the programmes you move into this category after you have submitted your preferences.

 Preference: This is the category you should move all of the programmes you would actively like to be considered for.
 You will need to rank all of the programmes you move into this category starting with the number 1.
 This number indicates the order in which you would like the programme to be considered.
 If you are unable to rank programmes, leave them in the no preference section.

-IMPORTANT: You may have as many programmes in each category as you wish however we actively encourage you to preference a minimum of 30 to increase your chances of being made an offer.
+IMPORTANT: You may have as many programmes in each category as you wish however please note that preferencing a very small number of programmes will limit your chances of being made an offer.

 Remember, any programme within your ‘Preference’ or ‘No Preference’ category could be offered to you, so you must be sure that you are willing to work for the employer.